zhangjxCS/CSKnowledgeHub/Notes/统计/Stats Modelling.md

 ## Generalized Linear Model

+### Introduction

 - The response Y to follow any exponential family distribution, not just the normal distribution
 - Link the expectation of the response variable through a function g instead of making them equal to each other.
 The conditional variance is a known function of the mean parameter

 $$